3D printing has taken the world by storm over the past few years.

 Align Technology (NASDAQ: ALGN)

 Align Technology is best known for manufacturing Invisalign clear aligners, a popular alternative to braces.

-There’s been huge demand for clear aligners in recent years, as they are generally considered much more comfortable and easier to manage than braces.
+There’s been a huge demand for clear aligners in recent years, as they are generally considered much more comfortable and easier to manage than braces.

-Align launched a major social media campaign last year to reach younger customers.
+To stay relevant, Align launched a major social media campaign last year to reach younger customers.

 With all the hype around this stock right now, it is relatively expensive.

 This may be a stock to act fast on, as Align Technology looks to be quickly making up for a slight drop from the end of September.

 Should You Buy 3D Printing Stocks?

 3D printing is an industry with a vast amount of untapped potential.